 - Gives formulators more room to manage compatibility between the gummy base and actives

-In practical terms, multi-gummy servings can be less about marketing and more about manufacturing stability.
+So multi-gummy servings are less about marketing and more about manufacturing stability.

 Stability is the benefit most people never see

-Prenatal gummies live in an awkward middle ground: they’re not dry like tablets, and they’re not liquid.
-They’re a semi-moist system where small shifts can lead to big changes-especially over time.
-When people complain that a gummy “changed,” they’re usually seeing the result of moisture movement, oxidation, or pH drift showing up in texture, color, or taste.
+Prenatal gummies sit in an awkward middle ground: they’re not dry like tablets, and they’re not liquid.
+They’re a semi-moist system where small shifts create big changes over time.
+When people say a gummy “changed,” they’re seeing the result of moisture movement, oxidation, or pH drift showing up as texture, color, or taste shifts.

 A well-made prenatal gummy is designed to prevent common shelf-life failures such as: